Artear/ReactKalturaResumableJS/README.md

 - disableInput Boolean to disable or enable input file.
 Send true to disable, false otherwise.
 - maxFileSize The allowed file size for upload.
 Is expressed in bytes.
 Default is: 104857600 (100mb).
 - maxFiles Indicates how many files can be uploaded in a single session.
 Valid values are any positive integer and undefined for no limit.
 (Default: undefined)
+- onMaxFileSizeErrorCallback Usefull to use with the above param, and take the exception for use as you want.
+- maxFilesErrorCallback A function which displays the please upload n file(s) at a time message.
+(Default: displays an alert box with the message Please n one file(s) at a time.)

 ### Changelogs
 [Changelogs](changelog.md)